 Support Graphical Editor for designing User Interface

-Enable users to download device log data for further analysis and monitoring
+Enable users to view and download device log data for further analysis and monitoring

 For better user experiences, it is always recommended to upgrade your web browser to the latest versions.